happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 If we can identify the key information in context that is likely to change, and correlate it with the generated output, we can perform efficient updates.

-The examples below illustrate cases where key information in the input directly influences output, either as a fact or a reasoning bridge:
+The examples below illustrate cases where key information in the input directly influences output, either as a fact or a reasoning bridge (examples from [2WikiMultiHopQA](https://arxiv.org/pdf/2011.01060v2) dataset):

 - \[*Question*\]: What is the <mark>cause of death</mark> of the founder of Versus (Versace)?
   \[*Source*\]: "...Versus (Versace)... a gift by the founder Gianni Versace...
 Versace was <mark>shot</mark> and killed..."